Ahmed-Gamal-seliman/Smart-Coffee-Machine/README.md

   ### User Experience:
    If a user rotates the device while the machine is in the Heat or Brew state, the process continues un interrupted.
 The UI simply reconnects to the existing stream of state updates.

-## 2. Handling System-Initiated Process Death
+## 2. Handling System Initiated Process Death
   Beyond standard rotation, the application is resilient against Process Death (when the OS kills the app process to reclaim memory).

   ### SavedStateHandle: